Automate multilingual CX in 5 steps ⟶

 ADFI Coordinator Sheila Okiro said: “Facilitation of sound policies and regulations, including those that enhance consumer protection and catalyze financial inclusion, is a key mandate for ADFI.
 With the proliferation of digital financial services, the financial industry needs innovative mechanisms for customer recourse and tracking for regulators."

-Upon scheduled deployment in July 2021, the solution will expand access to financial consumer protection for marginalized groups via messaging apps and SMS feature phones – with understanding for local languages including Kinyarwanda, Nyanja, and Twi.
+Upon scheduled deployment in July 2021, the solution will expand access to financial consumer protection for marginalised groups via messaging apps and SMS feature phones – with understanding for local languages including Kinyarwanda, Nyanja, and Twi.
 The fundamental natural language processing (NLP) development is undertaken by Proto’s engineering team, recruited in part from the African Institute of Mathematical Sciences.

 Proto is the leading provider of inclusive AI Customer Experience (AICX) solutions for multilingual contact centres in emerging markets, with a vertically-integrated support automation product suite and proprietary natural language processing (NLP) engine for under-resourced languages.
-Proto's deep-learning technology and regulatory partnerships maximize consumer experience, protection, and lifetime value.
+Proto's deep-learning technology and regulatory partnerships maximise consumer experience, protection, and lifetime value.

 About BFA Global

 BFA Global is a research, advisory, data analytics and product innovation firm focused on the intersection of finance, data and technology.
-The team works with the world’s leading tech innovators, development organizations, policymakers, financial service providers (FSPs) and more to help build solutions that can contribute to more sustainable and inclusive economies.
+The team works with the world’s leading tech innovators, development organisations, policymakers, financial service providers (FSPs) and more to help build solutions that can contribute to more sustainable and inclusive economies.
 Founded in 2006 by David Porteous, BFA Global is headquartered in Boston and Nairobi, with additional offices globally.
 Today our flagship projects include Catalyst Fund and FinnSalud.